-Increase in minority interest was mainly due to share of minority shareholders in net income of resort, aviation subsidiary, Cirrus Global, Inc. and Cirrus Medical Staffing, Inc. for the first half of 2016.
+Increase in minority interest was mainly due to share of minority shareholders in net income of resort, aviation subsidiary and Cirrus Medical Staffing, Inc. for three months of 2017.

 9. Cash Flows

 Management has no knowledge of known trends, demands, commitments, events or uncertainties that will have a material impact on the Company's liquidity.